Congratulations! You’ve made it to the finish line.

 14. Real Estate Broker Commission

 If you want to avoid paying hefty commissions, you can list your property for a flat fee or with no commission at all!
-Choosing FSBO (For Sale by Owner) and listing your home with a Flat Fee MLS Service in South Dakota can help you save more.
+Choosing FSBO (For Sale by Owner) and listing your home with an MLS Flat Fee South Dakota plan can help you save more.
 What’s more, you pay zero realtor commission if your buyer has no agent.

 15. Recording Fee